ramylahoud01/FullStack-MERN-E-Commerce-Project/README.md

 # Admin Login :
-If you are Logging In as Admin , We can see Our Post Icon at the top right of the image .
+If you log in as an admin, you will have access to the post icon located at the top right of the image.
+This icon allows you to create and publish new posts or announcements as an administrator.

 ![Screenshot 2023-07-02 165255](https://github.com/ramylahoud01/FullStack-MERN-E-Commerce-Project/assets/116891890/2683683a-b1e2-44f3-ade1-099b8b2ab042)

 # Post :
-Only the admin can access this page.
-If someone other than the admin tries to access this page, an error page is displayed.
+The page you are referring to can only be accessed by the admin.
+If someone other than the admin tries to access it, an error page will be displayed, indicating that access is restricted to authorized users only.

 ![Screenshot 2023-07-02 164301](https://github.com/ramylahoud01/FullStack-MERN-E-Commerce-Project/assets/116891890/e0db79dc-16eb-42b8-9137-04bdf5bf6c14)

-We can choose your Category , Based on this category our sous category and size appear.
+Based on the category you choose, the corresponding subcategories and sizes will be displayed.
+This allows you to select a specific subcategory and size that aligns with your chosen category.

 ![Screenshot 2023-07-02 165034](https://github.com/ramylahoud01/FullStack-MERN-E-Commerce-Project/assets/116891890/b9349987-4794-4e57-9801-181a7405f9f8)
 ![Screenshot 2023-07-02 165058](https://github.com/ramylahoud01/FullStack-MERN-E-Commerce-Project/assets/116891890/6bc8507d-8856-4f96-b1ee-22549b149e44)